 Example: If this content page was deleted within my CMS, the URL & links pointing to this page will still be active.
 If I do not use or 301 or 302 redirect, users will hit this page and receive a 404 error message.

-I’ll keep this up to date and add in more terms, examples, resources and images as time goes by.
+I'll keep this up to date and add in more terms, examples & resources.

 If there’s a definition that you expected but couldn’t find, drop me a message or comment below and i’ll update the page! 💙